• Skip to primary navigation

 two overhead photos showing how to make Chocolate Brownie Cookies

-In the microwave or in a double boiler, melt 2 cups chocolate chips and butter, stir until smooth.
+Next, melt 2 cups chocolate chips and butter, stir until smooth.
 Then, set the mixture aside to cool slightly.
+You can do this in the microwave, or on the stovetop over low heat or a double boiler.

 two overhead photos showing How to make Chocolate Brownie Cookies

-In the bowl of a standing mixer fitted with the paddle attachment (or in a large bowl with a hand-held mixer), beat the eggs and sugar on high speed until thick and pale, about 2 minutes.
-Do not skip this step - beating is key to achieving the shiny, brownie-like tops!
+Then, in the bowl of a standing mixer fitted with the wire whisk attachment (or in a large bowl with a hand-held mixer), beat the eggs and sugar on high speed until thick and pale, about 2 minutes.
+Do not skip this step – beating is key to achieving the shiny, brownie-like tops!

 two overhead photos showing How to make Chocolate Brownie Cookies